AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47559-preview-email-template-not-fully-visible.md

 <u>Actual results</u>:

-The preview pop-up is opened with scrolling bars is an inconvenient way to preview an email template.
+The preview pop-up opens with scrolling bars which is an inconvenient way to preview an email template.

 ## Apply the patch